Mario Kart 8 Deluxe gets new tracks at last - but they’re not cheap

 Slightly rubbing salt in the wound, the first wave is free to Nintendo Switch Online subscribers but only if they’ve also purchased the expansion pack.

+While Nintendo isn't openly talking about Nintendo Switch 2, extending the life of Mario Kart 8 until the end of 2023, could mean we don't see Mario Kart 9 launch on this console.
+Although, it is allegedly in "active development".

-For that money, you could buy a stack of Switch games.
+For the money Nintendo's asking, you could buy a stack of Switch games.
 Why not try these: